Picturing History: A portrait set of early English kings and queens

 English kings and queens, oil on panel, 1590-1610, NPG 4980(1-16)

 Portrait sets of kings and queens and other groups of ‘worthies’ were increasingly found in long galleries and great halls throughout the Tudor period.
-The display of groups of portraits probably reached the height of their popularity in the early decades of the seventeenth century.
-Displayed in a narrative or chronological sequence, they were found in ecclesiastical, educational and civic buildings, as well as in domestic interiors.
-The portraits were often rapidly and cheaply produced and were based on pre-established patterns that could be transferred or copied by artists to make multiple versions.
-The characteristic bold colours and linear style of these paintings suggests that they may have been intended to be seen from a distance, and it is possible that many of them were displayed up high to form a decorative frieze around a room.
-The growing popularity of portrait sets in the sixteenth century reflects an increased interest in the history of the nation and in the people and objects of the past.
-Sets of kings and queens asserted the owner’s allegiance to the crown and their acceptance of the hereditary claim of the reigning monarch.
+The display of groups of portraits probably reached the height of their popularity in the 1590s and the first decade of the seventeenth century.
+Displayed in a narrative or chronological sequence, royal sets were most often found in the grand homes of the aristocracy and the gentry, but they were also hung in civic buildings and educational establishments.
+The portraits were often rapidly and cheaply produced and were based on pre-existing patterns that could be transferred or copied by artists to make multiple versions.
+Late-Tudor and Jacobean portrait sets were often fixed into panelling in the upper levels of a room to form a decorative frieze beneath the cornice, or hung up high above textile hangings.
+The characteristic bold colours and linear style of these paintings reflects their primary function as decorative objects and indicates that many were intended to be viewed from a distance.
+The growing popularity of portrait sets in the second half of the sixteenth century was due in part to an increased interest in the history of the nation and in historical portraiture.
+In addition, sets of kings and queens asserted the owner’s allegiance to the crown and their acceptance of the hereditary claim of the reigning monarch.

 Details from Henry IV, Richard II, William I